 Health status of slaughtered animals is fully documented

 Before meat is released for food production, all animals for slaughter must undergo an official ante-mortem and post-mortem inspection.
 The health status of the animals shall be fully assessed.
-The collection, documentation and feedback of diagnostic data from slaughter play an important role in the QS scheme.
+The collection, evaluation and feedback of diagnostic data from slaughter to the livestock owner play an important role in the QS scheme.
 Diagnostic data monitoring in combination with antibiotic and salmonella monitoring represents an essential pillar in the assessment of animal health.

 The relevant guidelines for the collection of diagnostic data in pigs and poultry slaughtering can be found here: